okviz/okviz.github.io/_mydocs/bullet-chart/options/value-axis/line-color.md

 **Default value:** {% include color value="#e9e9e9" %}

-This option is only visibile if **Gridlines** is enabled and allows to change gridlines color.
+This option is only visible if **Gridlines** is enabled and allows to change gridlines color.

 <img src="images/line-color.png" width="700">